The Lot Valley cycle route V86

 Castelmoron-sur-Lot and its castle

-On the banks of the Lot, Castelmoron flourishes in a rich agricultural plain known for its prune trees.
-The bastide was born in the XNUMXth century to become, after many Franco-English conflicts, an important city in the XNUMXth century.
-Its irregular plan adapts to geographical conditions (rivers, relief) and encompasses a small old center and numerous squares.
-The quality of the building is heterogeneous, with certain districts such as Place Jules Calas offering beautiful facades combining half-timbering and mixed and decorative stone and brickwork.
+On the banks of the Lot, Castelmoron flourishes in a rich agricultural plain known for its plum trees.
+The bastide was born in the 13th century and became, after many Franco-English conflicts, an important city in the 16th.
+Its irregular plan adapts to the geographical conditions (waterways, relief) and includes a small old center and many squares.
+The quality of the buildings is heterogeneous, with some districts such as Place Jules Calas offering beautiful facades combining half-timbering and mixed and decorative stone and brickwork.

-Aiguillon is a XNUMXth century French bastide built above the plain of the Garonne.
-You can discover a medieval quarter with its half-timbered houses, but above all an imposing ducal castle, built in the XNUMXth century by an exiled duke... and which lets you guess the splendor of its glorious era.
-Don't miss the walk from the center of Aiguillon, which will take you to the emblematic place where the Lot river and the Garonne river meet.
+Aiguillon is a 13th-century French bastide built above the Garonne plain.
+There you will discover a medieval district with its half-timbered houses, but above all an imposing ducal castle, built in the 18th century by an exiled duke... and which hints at the splendor of its glorious era.
+Don't miss the walk from the center of Aiguillon, which will take you to the emblematic meeting place between the Lot and Garonne rivers.

 From Aiguillon, you can reach the Canal des deux mers by bike then one of the European cycle routes like the Velodyssey (EuroVelo1) to the West or the Mediterranean Route (EuroVelo 8) to the East.